 - Cut the bottom and tops off each fennel bulb.
 Save the scraps for vegetable stock, or discard.

-- Prop the fennel up on its flat bottom side, then cut straight down in 1/4" thick slices.
+- Prop the bulb up on its flat bottom side that you just cut, then cut straight down in 1/4" thick slices (see photo if necessary).

-- Place the fennel in a bowl, and toss with the olive oil, salt, and pepper.
+- Place the pieces into a bowl, then toss with the olive oil, salt, and pepper.

 - Scrape the fennel out onto a sheet pan, including any leftover oil in the bowl, and spread in a single layer.